-Garments and Knitwear: Garment like jackets, trousers, caps and embroidered T-shirt are very popular among shoppers.
-Similarly articles such as pullovers, sweaters, mufflers, socks, legwarmers, bags, hats are equally fashionable.
+Garments and Knitwear: Garments like jackets, trousers, caps and embroidered T-shirts are very popular among shoppers.
+Similarly, articles such as pullovers, sweaters, mufflers, socks, legwarmers, bags, hats are equally fashionable.

-Jewelry and gens: Necklaces, rings, ear rings and ornaments of gold, silver, and semi precious stones are available in fine workmanship and priced less expensive the elsewhere.
+Jewelry and gems: Necklaces, rings, ear rings and ornaments of gold, silver, and semi-precious stones are available in fine workmanship and priced less expensive elsewhere.
 Ornaments in attractive designs and stones like sapphire, aquamarine, amethyst, ruby, garnet, and tourmaline are available in superior quality.

 Metal Wares: Metal carving is very popular in the Newar community of Kathmandu valley.
 Carving images of deities and divines and the dexterous chiseling on bronze and copper mould could be one of the finest pieces of souvenirs.

 Sculptures: Sculptures of different Hindus and Buddhist deities are very popular among Nepalese as well as tourists.
 While Nepalese place them in the Puja room to worship, tourists carry them back home to add to their collection of souvenirs.

 Wood Carvings: The Newars of Kathmandu valley are endowed with the ingenuity of wood carving which constitute items like intricately carved windows, ornate doors, photo frames, jewelry boxes, peacock windows, table lamp, and house items.